lumeland/lume.land/docs/overview/why-static-sites.md

 Most static site generators have a similar flow: you store your content in simple formats like markdown files that are converted to web pages.
-This philosofy of [_file over app_](https://stephango.com/file-over-app) makes it easy to switch from a static site generator to another.
+This philosophy of [_file over app_](https://stephango.com/file-over-app) makes it easy to switch from one static site generator to another.

-Lume can be your current site generator, but maybe you want to switch to other option in the future like [Astro](https://astro.build/), [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [Eleventy](https://www.11ty.dev/) or
+Lume can be your current site generator, but maybe you want to switch to another option in the future like [Astro](https://astro.build/), [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [Eleventy](https://www.11ty.dev/) or